oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 - The sustained power limit will be triggered if high frequencies are requested for lengthy periods (configurable, default is 28sec) and the frequencies will be throttled if the high requests and utilization of the device continue.

+Some power domains support requesting the event ::ZET_SYSMAN_EVENT_TYPE_ENERGY_THRESHOLD_CROSSED be generated when the energy consumption exceeds some value.
+This can be a useful technique to suspend an application until the GPU becomes busy.
+The technique involves calling
+::zetSysmanPowerSetEnergyThreshold() with some delta energy threshold, registering to receive the event using the function
+::zetSysmanEventSetConfig() and then calling ::zetSysmanEventListen() to block until the event is triggered.
+When the energy consumed by the power domain from the time the call is made exceeds the specified delta, the event is triggered and the application is woken up.

 The following functions are provided to manage the power of the device:

 | Function                              | Description |